Our comparison of three market-leading materials will help you select the ideal product for your build.

 Now it’s time to take a look at your options.

 The strong fundamentals of ceramic tiles make them an enduringly popular choice on a wide variety of builds.
-Brickworks’ brand Bristile Roofing offers La Escandella, European ceramic roof tiles with a host of features:
+Brickworks’ brand Bristile Roofing offers La Escandella, European terracotta roof tiles with a host of features:

 - Huge range of colours and profiles.
 Ceramic roof tiles are available in more colour and profile combinations than any other commonly used roofing product in Australia.